JunoLab/Weave.jl/doc/src/index.md

 # Intro

 This is the documentation of [Weave.jl](http://github.com/mpastell/weave.jl).
 Weave is a scientific report generator/literate programming tool for Julia.
-It resembles [Pweave](http://mpastell.com/pweave) and, Knitr and Sweave.
+It resembles [Pweave](http://mpastell.com/pweave), Knitr, rmarkdown and Sweave.